Pygmy nightjar: Description

 The pygmy nightjar is 16 to 20 cm long; one male weighed 32 g.
 Males of the nominate subspecies have brown upperparts with grayish white and cinnamon speckles.
 The tail is brown with paler bars; some feathers have white tips.
 They have a buffy throat stripe and a white chin and throat with brown bars.
 The upper breast is a broad buffy cinnamon band with brown spots, the lower breast is brown with pale spots and bars, and the belly and flanks buff with brown bars.
 Females are similar to the males but paler and do not have the white on the tail.
 N. n. cearae is paler than the nominate, with a more rufous belly and lighter brown bars on the underparts.
 The tail has more white.
 N. n. veilliardi is darker than the nominate.

 Distribution and habitat

 The nominate subspecies of pygmy nightjar is found in the northeastern Brazilian states of Piauí, Bahia, and Alagoas.
 N. n. cearae is also found in northeastern Brazil, from northern Ceará south into extreme northern Bahia.
 N. n. veilliardi is found in southeastern Minas Gerais and west central Espírito Santo states of eastern Brazil.

 The pygmy nightjar inhabits dry landscapes of scrub and deciduous forest.
 In the caatinga region it favors gravelly or stony sites.
 In the Atlantic Forest region it typically is found at stony outcrops.

 Behavior

-The pygmy nighjar is usually solitary except when paired for breeding.
+The pygmy nightjar is usually solitary except when paired for breeding.
 It typically roosts on open ground during the day.